terra-money/docs/docs/dapps/tutorial/implementation.md

 ## Contract State

 Now that we've defined our interface, we need to specify the state requirements of our contract.
-Terra smart contracts have access to the same state storage facilities (by default, a key-value store with bytes keys and bytes values) as the rest of the blockchain.

 For our example smart contract, we will need:

 - a `struct` holding our contract config:
   - `String` token name
   - `String` token symbol
+  - `CanonicalAddr` contract owner (creator)
 - mapping from `address` account to `Uint128` balance

-Since we are using a simple key-value store system to store our state, we'll have to implement the mappings using prefix-keys.
-To illustrate this, we will use a similar scheme to one where `abc["def"] = 5` would be implemented as `store("abc-def", 5)`, and `abc["eggzz"] = 5` will be: `store("abc-eggzz", 5)`.
+Terra smart contracts have access to the same low-level storage facilities as Terra Core.
+Any state we would like to persist must be translated into operations that a key-value store working with byte-based keys and byte-based values is able to perform.
+As such, you will need to be aware of how the data structures you need are stored as bytes -- including things you might take for granted in other environments, such as numbers.

+Fortunately, however, the CosmWasm team has created the [cosmwasm_storage](https://github.com/CosmWasm/cosmwasm/tree/master/packages/storage) crate, which provides several higher-level abstractions that enable us to work with a "bucket" of `Uint128` directly without worrying about serializing / deserializing when `get()`-ing and `set()`-ing from the store.

 ```rust
 // src/state.rs